heykieran/xl-parse-clj/README.md

   as the following functions `abs`, `sin`, `true`, `false`, `and`, `or`, `max`, `min`, `pi`, `now`, `date`, `days`, `datevalue`, `yearfrac`, `sum`, `average`, `count`, `counta` & `if`.
 Others will be added as necessary.

-> An preliminary implementation of `vlookup` is also included.
+> A preliminary implementation of `vlookup` is also included.
 This will be extended.

 As an example